kaityo256/tp_scheduler/README.md

 ## Sample for Percolation

-It is easy to apply this scheduler for different model.
-Consier the bond-percolation on the square lattice.
+It is easy to apply this scheduler for a different model.
+Consider the bond-percolation on the square lattice.
 The simulator has the following form.

 ```cpp
 std::vector<double> percolation2d(Params &p);
 ```

-The key parameter is density of the active bonds.
+The key parameter is the density of the active bonds.
 It returns two observables, the normalized size of the largest cluster and the crossing probability.

 Here is the code for the serial run.